vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _S: What special device would you like to see GIMP on._

 **M:** This cool Microsoft thing ([Surface Studio PC](https://youtu.be/BzMLA8YIgG0)) where they have this video online.
-It looks like super slick, with touch and everything.
+It looks super slick, with touch and everything.
 Videos like Apple used to do, now it's long gone.
 Now Microsoft does that.
 Isn't that sad?

 The official Microsoft youtube video makes you want to have one of these things.

 _S: What advice you would like to give to someone who would want to contribute?